VolvoCarsMobility/sensible-logging-for-android/README.md

 Build your own Channels, Filters & Formatters to solve your project needs.

 For example: you can log non-fatal exceptions to your crash reporting service via a `CrashReportingChannel`.
-The `CrashReportingChannel` can be configured with a `Filter` that only pass the category `"CrashReportingService"`.
+The `CrashReportingChannel` can be configured with a `Filter` that only pass a subset of your categories and all logged errors.
 Using that you can easily log to this channel from wherever in your code.

 Want persisted logs?
 Implement a `SQLiteChannel` using your favourite ORM library.
 You can then display those statements from